NIIF/simplesamlphp-module-attributescope/README.md

 ## Configurations Options

 * `attributesWithScope` an array of attributes that should be scoped and should match the scope from the metadata
+* `attributesWithScopeSuffix` an array of attributes that have the scope as a suffix.
+For example, `user@department.example.com` and `department.example.com` are both suffixed with `example.com`.
+Useful when an SP is reliant on `mail` attribute to identify users and the IdP users various subdomains for mail.
 * `scopeAttributes` an array of attributes that should exactly match the scope from the metadata
 * `ignoreCheckForEntities` an array of IdP entity IDs to skip scope checking for.
 Useful when an IdP is a SAML proxy and is trusted to assert any scope.